Can Businesses Process Credit Cards for Free? 0% Processing Explained

 Surcharging is certainly a viable option here—as long as you partner with a provider that enables you to implement 0% processing in a way that’s easy, convenient, and compliant.

-0% processing typically works through surcharging.
-Businesses add a fee to a transaction when a customer pays via a credit card, which is designed to cover the processing costs that the business would otherwise bear.
+Credit card surcharging is when a business adds a percentage fee to a transaction when a customer is paying via a credit card.
+This fee is designed to cover the processing costs associated with credit card payments that the business would otherwise have to shoulder.

-Q: What are the benefits of 0% processing?
+Q: What are the benefits of using CardX for 0% processing?